-This study imparts and as a supplement of some information which-gathered by other researchers and references to those people who are interested in adopting new technology.
-It shared knowledge to the small- and large-scale farmers on the production management of cucumber (Cucumis sativus L.) production through low-cost fertilizer and so it produced an organic product that is healthier and has no harmful effect te-on the human body.
+This study imparts and as supplement of some information which gathered by other researchers and references to those people who are interested in adopting new technology.
+It shared knowledge to the small- and large-scale farmers on the production management of cucumber (Cucumis sativus L.) production through low-cost fertilizer and so it produced an organic product that is healthier and no harmful effect to the body.